mathworks-ref-arch/matlab-parallel-server-on-aws/README.md

 * IAM role for deletion of S3 bucket (AWS::IAM::Role): A role that allows an AWS lambda function to empty the S3 bucket during shut down of the cluster.
 CloudFormation can delete the S3 bucket only if it is empty.
 * Lambda function to empty the S3 bucket (AWS::Lambda::Function): A lambda function to empty the S3 bucket created above to allow CloudFormation to successfully delete the S3 bucket when the cluster is shut down.
 * Custom lambda dependency (Custom::LambdaDependency): A custom dependency to trigger the lambda function when the Cloud Formation stack is deleted.
+* Conditional Persisted Storage (AWS::EFS::FileSystem or AWS::EC2::Volume): The cluster offers persisted shared storage mounted at `/shared/persisted` using either Amazon EFS (Elastic File System) or Amazon EBS (Elastic Block Store), depending on your selection.
+For more information, see the Readme for your desired MATLAB release.

 ## FAQ